RA Conference Program Proposals

 Awards will be given during the closing ceremony of our conference.
-Awards will be given for the top 5 traditional programs and the top pick-me-up program for visiting presenters and the top 2 traditional programs and the top pick-me-up program for presenters from UNI.
+Awards will be given for the top 5 traditional programs and the top pick-me-up program.

 Feedback and Evaluations

-Every presenter will get a copy of evaluations to offer feedback on their performance.
+Every presenter will have access to feedback on their performance.
 In addition, the evaluations will be used to determine the awards as described above.
-To maintain a sense of fairness and equality, we ask that you do not score presenters from your own schools.

 All rooms come equipped with ELMOs, and a computer (with audio and video capability) with access to internet.
 You will be able to (and are encouraged to) bring a flash drive and use it in our computers.
 If you bring a laptop or tablet that you wish to connect to our projection equipment, come prepared with the necessary adapters and a back up flash drive of your materials.
+This is especially important for Apple / Mac users.
 You can play CDs and DVDs in our systems, as well.